powersj/whatsthis/README.md

 ## Overview

-`whatsthis` is a Go-based CLI and library to determine where a system is running and what makes up the system.
+whatsthis is a Go-based CLI and library to determine where a system is running and what makes up the system.

-To determine where a system is running, `whatsthis` will attempt to make a best-effort guess based on a variety of heuristics as to what container, virtualization, or cloud the system is running on.
+To determine where a system is running, whatsthis will attempt to make a best-effort guess based on a variety of heuristics as to what container, virtualization, or cloud the system is running on.
 This is similar to an all-in-one collection of the `systemd-detect-virt`, `virt-what`, and `cloud-id` commands.

-To summarize the system components, `whatsthis` will scan the filesystem for known files in `/sys`, `/proc`, or other directories.
+To summarize the system components, whatsthis will scan the filesystem for known files in `/sys`, `/proc`, or other directories.
 This data is then used to create a short summarize of the system in place of running several other commands (e.g. `lsblk`, `ip`, `dmesg`, `dmidecode`)

 ## Install

+For complete details on how to install from binary, source, or from go, check out the [install](install.md) page for more information.
+This page also details the support for architectures and operating systems.

 See the [latest release](https://github.com/powersj/whatsthis/releases/latest) page for the available binary downloads.

-### Architecture Support

-Releases include binaries for x86-64 (amd64) as well as some initial support for aarch64 (arm64).
-The aarch64 architecture does not have the same cpuid capabilities in place as x86-64 does.
-As such the virtualization detection on aarch64 is not functional.

-### Operating System Support

-`whatsthis` was developed with Linux based OSes in mind.

-The *BSDs do not mount `/proc` by default and `/sys` is replaced by `sysctl`.
-`whatsthis` could learn how to use `sysctl` down the road.
-This could also help enable Darwin support.

-## CLI Usage
+## CLI

-To get a full summary of the system run `whatsthis` and the output will show a breakdown module name by module name:
+To get a full summary of the system run whatsthis and the output will show a breakdown module name by module name:

 ```text